 - 1.8 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs.
 It is likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
+Neglect may occur during pregnancy, for example as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
 Children who are neglected often also suffer from other types of abuse. - 1.9 'Honour based' violence (HBV), including Female genital mutilation (FGM): HBV encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including FGM, forced marriage and practices such as breast ironing.
 All forms of HBV are abuse, regardless of the motivation, and should be handled and escalated as such.
 FGM involves mutilation of the labia majora, labia minora or clitoris of girls.
 It is prevalent in 28 African countries as well as in parts of the Middle East and Asia.
-It is a form of child abuse, and of violence against women and girls, and it has severe short term and long-term physical and psychological consequences.
+It is a form of child abuse, and of violence against women and girls, and it has severe short term and long-term physical and psychological consequences. - 1.10 Sexual violence and sexual harassment between children: 'sexual violence' as used in Keeping Children Safe in Education, refers to sexual offences under the Sexual Offences Act 2003 (i.e. rape, assault by penetration or a sexual assault).
+Sexual harassment is defined as 'unwanted conduct of a sexual nature' that can occur online and offline (e.g. sexual comments or 'jokes', physical behaviour such as interfering with clothing or online sexual harassment such as the non-consensual sharing of sexual images).
+It is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.
+Sexual violence and sexual harassment can occur between two children of any age and sex.
+It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.